MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Start-Job.md

 ### -WorkingDirectory

-Specifies the initial working directory(location) of the background job.
-If it is not specified it defaults to `$HOME`.
+Specifies the initial working directory (location) of the background job.
+If it's not specified it defaults to `$HOME`.

  ```yaml
 Type: String